handshake-org/goosig/README.md

 The design of GooSig requires a public RSA modulus whose prime factorization is unknown.

-In the early 1990s, RSA labs generated several [RSA moduli][numbers-wiki] for the [RSA factoring challenge][challenge-wiki].
+In the early 1990s, RSA Labs generated several [RSA moduli][numbers-wiki] for the [RSA factoring challenge][challenge-wiki].
 RSA Labs claims to have [destroyed the hard drives][faq] containing the primes.